Sacral and Throat Chakras

 Gut Shock-rah

-The third shock-rah or Solar Plexus, or as I call it, your gut shock-rah, is considered the power center of your human being.
+The third shock-rah and Solar Plexus, or as I call it, your gut shock-rah, is considered the power center of your human being.

 Physically speaking